How solar panels work

 The solar cell can produce electricity once the boron-doped silicon cell is subsequently doped with phosphorus.
 In this section, we will explain how this occurs.

 We call the region where the negatively charged surface is in contact with the positively charged solar cell the p-n junction.
-An electric field is set up across the pn-junction.
-This is a result of the attraction between the electrons on the n-type side of the solar cell to the positively charged holes on the p-type side of the solar cell.
+An electric field is set up across the p–n junction.
+This results from the attraction between the electrons on the n-type side of the solar cell and the positively charged holes on the p-type side.

 As a result of the big rush of electrons to the p-side of the solar cell, some holes are left behind on the n-side, rendering it positively charged.
 Likewise, the rush of positively charged holes toward the n-side of the solar cell causes some excess electrons to be left behind.
 This renders the p-type side negatively charged.

 An electric field is created across the depleted region when the charge on both sides builds up to a certain level.
-The electric field that is set up is in the opposite direction to the original electric field.
-When that field reaches a certain level, it is sufficient to oppose the diffusion current.
-The flow of current from one side to the other stops.
+The electric field established is oriented in the opposite direction to the original field.
+When this field reaches a certain level, it counteracts the diffusion current, effectively halting the flow of current from one side to the other.

 Now the depleted region of the solar cell acts as a barrier and does not allow further movement of charges from one side of the solar cell to the other.
-Due to the separation of the positively and negatively charged sides of the solar cell, a net electric field is set up between them.
+The separation of the positively and negatively charged sides of the solar cell creates a net electric field between them.

-The process of doping - the subsequent movement of charge creating the depleted region - and the subsequent net electric field create the same type of conditions as a battery or electrical power source.
+The doping process, which creates a depleted region due to the movement of charge, along with the resulting net electric field, produces conditions similar to those of a battery or electrical power source.
 A field capable of exerting a force is created due to the separation of charge.
 The solar cell now has the potential to behave as a source of power for electrical devices in your home.

 As we already mentioned, the net flow of electrons has stopped (i.e., we have no current).
 But we do have an electric field.